 While in cities you will be able to draw cash from most major bank’s ATMs; however there is usually a limited amount that can be drawn out each day which varies from bank to bank.
 Although it may be time consuming I believe that you are better off going into a bank to get cash from a debit or credit card.
 As far as choice of credit card is concerned in Africa Visa and American Express are much more widely accepted than MasterCard.
 Namibian banks are usually open from 9am to 3:30pm on weekdays and from 9am to 11am on Saturdays.

-Ozondhaje Safaris does not accept bank certified or personal checks as payment.
-If you do not want to carry so much in cash or traveler’s cheques and if you are confident in Ozondjahe Safaris as many of our clients are, you may consider making arrangements to send a bank wire transfer of an agreed upon amount a few weeks prior to your safari to cover a good portion of your estimated trophy fees.
+Ozondhaje Safaris does not accept personal checks, traveler’s checks and bank certified checks as payment.
+If you are confident in Ozondjahe Safaris as many of our clients are, you may consider making arrangements to send a bank wire transfer of an agreed upon amount a few weeks prior to your safari to cover a good portion of your estimated trophy fees.
 It is a common practice, it may save you the hassle of carrying so much money.
 Before instructing your bank to wire the funds, make sure there is ample time for the funds to get to our bank before you arrive for your hunting safari.

 Phone and Internet ←